jinggg-y/kindle-clock/README.md

 <br>
 Let's use it as a clock
 <br>
-And get more dusts on it
+Get more dusts on it